mallocator/Elasticsearch-Exporter/README.md

 So please report any bugs or feature request to mallox@pyxzl.net or file an issue directly on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
 Thanks!

+## Donations

+Wow, apparently there are people who want to support me.
+If you're one of them you can do so via bitcoin over here: [mallox@coinbase](https://www.coinbase.com/Mallox)

 ## Changelog

 ### 2.0.0 (to be released)